actiquest-dev/actiquest.github.io/membria/kcg-architect.md

 ## 3: The Lifecycle of Knowledge: A Step-by-Step Protocol

 The process of transforming a raw answer from a teacher LLM into a trusted DKG entry follows a precise, four-step lifecycle across both the Peaq and Arweave blockchains.
+The entire process, from a query to the retrieval of verified knowledge, is treated within the Membria architecture as the fulfillment of a primary system **Intent**: the **"Knowledge Distillation Request."** This is a formalized goal, initiated by a user or a Tiny LLM, that triggers a well-defined sequence of events to achieve its objective.
+Each step of the protocol is a phase in this Intent's lifecycle.

 ### **Step 1: Define the "Knowledge Contract" on Peaq**
 * **Action**: Community experts define and deploy an Executable Semantic Model on the Peaq network.
 This model acts as a verifiable template for a "validated knowledge entry."
 * **Protocol**: An expert sends a transaction to Peaq containing a **genesis event** with the BSL code of the model as its payload.
 Once finalized, the model becomes an immutable part of the on-chain ontology.
 Arweave is not used in this step.
 * **Role in the Intent: Definition.** This phase establishes the rules and the "schema" for the successful fulfillment of all future Intents of this type.

-### **Step 2: Propose New Knowledge via Arweave and Peaq**
+### **Step 2: Propose New Knowledge via Arweave and Peaq.
+(See ##4: & ##5: for details).**
 * **Role in the Intent: Execution.** A DoD agent, acting to fulfill the Intent, obtains data from a "teacher" LLM, stores it on Arweave, and creates a proposal event on Peaq.

 ### **Step 3: Gateway Consensus**